asutalo/pantheon-dev/pantheon-mysql/README.md

 * insert
 * other DML (i.e. update/delete)

-Each of the executions uses the provided `QueryBuilder` to construct and execute a prepared statement.[](https://)
+Each of the executions uses the provided `QueryBuilder` to construct and execute a prepared statement.

+Additionally it allows you to start, finish, and rollback transactions in needed.
+Starting a transaction provides you with an instance of a `Connection` that can be passed into the overloads of the methods above.

+# QueryBuilder

+The `QueryBuilder` allows you to construct SQL queries in a way that is easy to unit test.
+It supports:

+* select, insert, update, and delete statements
+* column aliasing
+* filtering using **and** keyword

+Most importantly, it provides you with the actual query via creating a `PreparedStatement` which should offer basic protection from SQLInjection.